- We take the long view. We work for the wellbeing of future generations, not just our own

 - Strengthen the Council’s position as a recognized, credible, and objective hub for regional power planning information and analysis

-- Make the Seventh Northwest Power Plan relevant and useful to the region, while also meeting the statutory requirements of the Act
+- Make the Northwest Power Plan relevant and useful to the region, while also meeting the statutory requirements of the Act

 - On an ongoing basis, update and adapt the Council’s power planning methods, processes, and analytical tools to the changing characteristics and needs of the Northwest power system